-The functions of the buttons are defined as follows: SWC and SWD are temporarily not enabled, among which SWA is the parking switch lever.
-Move it to the top to release the parking mode, and move it to the bottom to activate the parking mode (remote control can be performed normally only after the parking mode is released).); SWB is the control mode selection lever.
-When it is moved to the top, it is the command control mode, and when it is moved to the middle, it is the remote control mode; S1 is the throttle button, which controls the HUNTER 2.0 to move forward and backward; S2 controls the steering of the front wheels, and POWER is the power button. , press and hold simultaneously to turn on.
-KEY1 is to clear the error message of the car, and KEY2 is to enter the setting interface of the remote control.
+The function of the button is defined as: SWC and SWD are temporarily disabled.
+Among which SWA is the parking switch lever, turn to the top to release the parking mode, turn to bottom is the parking mode.
+(The remote control can be performed normally after the parking mode is released.)
+SWB for control mode selection, top position for command control and the middle position for remote control mode; S1 is the throttle button, which controls the forward and backward of HUNTER 2.0; S2 controls the steering of the front wheels, and POWER is the power button, press and hold it to turn on.